bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 starting from a given point:

 1. Propose a new point (state)
-2. Accept this new point (state), and transition to it with some probability calculated using the target distribution (or some function proportional to it).
-Otherwise, stay at the current point (state).
+2. With some probability calculated using the target distribution (or some function proportional to it), transition and accept this new point (state); otherwise, stay at the current point (state).
-3. Repeat steps 1 and 2, and periodically output the current point (state)
+3. Repeat steps 1 and 2, and periodically output the current point (state).

 Many MCMC algorithms follow this general framework.
-The key is ensuring that the proposal and the acceptance probability define a Markov chain such that the stationary distribution (i.e., steady state) is the same as your target distribution.
+The key is ensuring that the proposal and the acceptance probability define a Markov chain such that its stationary distribution (i.e., steady state) is the same as your target distribution.
 See my previous post on `MCMC <link://slug/markov-chain-monte-carlo-mcmc-and-the-metropolis-hastings-algorithm>`__ for more details.

 Two additional complications.
 The first complication is that your initial state may be in some weird region that causes the algorithm to explore parts of the state space that are low probability.
-To solve this, you can perform "burn-in" by starting the algorithm and throwing away a bunch of the initial states to have a higher change to be in a more "normal" region of the state space.
-The other complication is that sequential samples will be correlated, but ideally you want independent samples.
-Thus (as specified in the steps above), we only output the current state as a sample periodically to ensure that the we have minimal correlation.
-This is generally called "thinnig".
+To solve this, you can perform "burn-in" by starting the algorithm and throwing away a bunch of states to have a higher change to be in a more "normal" region of the state space.
+The other complication is that sequential samples will often be correlated, but you almost always want independent samples.
+Thus (as specified in the steps above), we only periodically output the current state as a sample to ensure that the we have minimal correlation.
+This is generally called "thinning".
 A well tuned MCMC algorithm will have both a high acceptance rate and little correlation between samples.

 `Hamiltonian Monte Carlo <https://en.wikipedia.org/wiki/Hamiltonian_Monte_Carlo>`__  (HMC) is a popular MCMC algorithm that has a high acceptance rate with low correlation between samples.
-It roughly transforms the target probability distribution into a physics problem with `Hamiltonian dynamics <https://en.wikipedia.org/wiki/Hamiltonian_mechanics>`__.
+At a high level, it transforms the sampling of a target probability distribution into a physics problem with `Hamiltonian dynamics <https://en.wikipedia.org/wiki/Hamiltonian_mechanics>`__.
-Intuitively, the problem is similar to a frictionless puck moving along a 2D surface.
+Intuitively, the problem is similar to a frictionless puck moving along a surface representing our target distribution.
 The position variables :math:`q` represent the state from our probability distribution, and the momentum :math:`p` (equivalently velocity) are a set of instrument variables to make the problem work.
 For each proposal point, we randomly pick a new momentum (and thus energy level of the system) and simulate from our current point.
 The end point is our new proposal point.

-Simulating the associated differential equations of this physical system a proposal point that both has a high acceptance rate and is "far away" (thus low correlation).
+This is effectively simulating the associated differential equations of this physical system.
+It works well because the produced proposal point has both a high acceptance rate and can easily be "far away" with more simulation steps (thus low correlation).
 In fact, the acceptance rate would be 100% if it not for the fact that we have some discretization error from simulating the differential equations.
 See my previous post on `HMC <link://slug/hamiltonian-monte-carlo>`__ for more details.